Rossnkama/DSA/Day 2 - Task 3.md

 # Day 2, Third task

-## Don't forget about RAM! - 15 mins!
+## Complexity normalization - 15 mins!

 Let's analyse and discuss the complexities of the code blocks below: